FrankCJ0910/Python-EDA/README.md

   plt.title("Amount Of Songs Released Per Year") plt.show()
 ```
-In the graph generated, we can see that around 2020 there was a boom in amount of songs released.
+In the graph generated, we can see that around 2020 there was a boom in amount of songs released.<br>
 ![alt text](https://github.com/FrankCJ0910/Python-EDA/blob/main/Images/YearXSongs.png?raw=true)

 Next we graph the amount of songs that are realesed by a certain number of artists